-The instructional (teaching) ability test is the last of three parts you will need to pass before you can register as an Approved Driving Instructor (ADI), and you must have already passsed Part Two in order to take your Part Three.
+When you get to this stage, you’re almost at the end of your training.
+Consequently, you’ll have demonstrated a knowledge of the theory of driving.
+You’ll also have demonstrated knowledge of the Highway Code, good practical driving skills and you’ll have started to teach driving lessons.
+The instructional (teaching) ability test is the last of three parts you will need to pass before you can register as an Approved Driving Instructor (ADI), and you must have already passed Part Two in order to take your Part Three.

-- you should have a relaxed and friendly manner without becoming overly familiar
+👥 You should have a relaxed, friendly manner without becoming overly familiar.

-- display confidence and share that confidence with your pupil in a patient and tactful manner
+🤗 Display confidence and share that confidence with your pupil in a patient, tactful manner.

 Many instructors find they fail part three when they are not taught using the correct methods.
 A little research and you will soon find many examples of both small and large schools letting down trainees with poor training methods.
 Our trainer, Dave Foster, completed a Masters degree in Driver Training Education in order to excel at communicating the required knowledge, skills and attitude required to develop safe and skilled drivers, techniques that he then passes down to the instructors he trains.